pingcap/docs/tidb-cloud/manage-user-access.md

 1. Go to the TiDB Cloud login page: <https://tidbcloud.com>.

-2. On the TiDB Cloud console login page, sign in with Google, GitHub, or email.
+2. On the TiDB Cloud login page, sign in with Google, GitHub, or email.

 ## Sign out